sandtr0ut/contact-api/README.md

 # contact-api
-Store, retrieve, and analyze contacts from fordcrosby.com
+Store, retrieve, and analyze contacts from personal developer website